gavinhoward/bc/manuals/bc/EHN.1.md

 **-v**, **-V**, **-\-version**

-:   Print the version information (copyright header) and exit.
+:   Print the version information (copyright header) and exits.

     This is a **non-portable extension**.